TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 `dependsOn` allows you to declare that a stage depends on some other stage completing.
-Here we are saying that the QA stage depends on the Build stage, meaning that the QA stage should not run until after the Build stage has completed.
+Here we are saying that the QA stage depends on the Build stage, meaning that the QA stage should not run until after the Build stage has completed successfully.
 If the Build stage fails, then we do not want the QA stage to execute (you would not want to deploy a broken build).

 `condition` allows you to control whether a given stage should execute based on some conditional